crisbotta/portfolio-hugo-website/content/project/cadernos/index.md

 title: Notebook covers

-summary: Illustrations for the notebooks the São Paulo state government ditributes to all kids in the public school system.
+summary: Illustrations for the notebooks the São Paulo state government distributes to all kids in the public school system.

 tags: